The Risks of Quantitative Tightening

 Stopping QT would make the U.S. more likely to evolve into a Japanese type of economy in which, to generate economic growth, the government’s bank must create money to buy the government’s debt.

 Right now, Japan’s Central Bank owns almost $4.24 trillion in Japanese government bonds – a ratio of 100% to the gross domestic product (GDP).
-When that happens, the economy stops being capitalistic, where banks create the public’s money supply, and morphs into a zombie-like economic system, whereby the government’s central bank funds the government with government-generated money.
+When that happens, the economy stops being capitalistic, where banks create the public’s money supply and morph into a zombie-like economic system, whereby the government’s central bank funds the government with government-generated money.

 These are the opinions of financial advisor Tim Hayes and not necessarily those of Cambridge Investment Research.
 They are for informational purposes only and should not be construed or acted upon as individualized investment advice.